Self Drive Tour

 1. Field Level Tour at Fenway Park – Walk on the warning track of baseball’s oldest stadium and experience its rich history up close.

-Live MLB Games – Watch thrilling matchups in Boston, New York, Washington, Pittsburgh, Cincinnati, St. Louis, and Chicago.
+Live MLB Games – Watch thrilling matchups in Boston, New York, Washington, Cincinnati, St. Louis, and Chicago.

 National Baseball Hall of Fame (Cooperstown) – Explore baseball’s most revered museum, packed with legendary memorabilia.